Shawn-gitman/Korea-Legend-Webpage-/README.md

 ## Reference
 * The Hot(https://logomaker.thehoth.com/) : The ultimate tool to create your free logo.
 Be surprised.
 Try our logo creator today and start your brand!
 * Freewebsitetemplate(https://freewebsitetemplates.com/) : Get your free website templates here and use them on your website without needing to link back to us.
+* Freenom(https://freenom.com) : Freenom is the world's first and only free domain provider.
+Our mission is to bring people online and help countries develop their digital economy.